michael-basil/michael-basil.github.io/health.md

     * Sleep debt cleaned up on weekends
 * Yoga
     * Familiarized but no regular practice
-    * Could be very beneficial in future with flexibility and stability
+    * Could be very beneficial in future with flexibility and stability (physical sheath)
+    * Benefits outside of the physical sheath hae not been explored or demystified

 ## Am I always at my best?